 Their bites leave itchy, welts on the skin and can cause allergic reactions such as severe blisters, burning and itching.

 Bed bugs have existed since the ancient times and are found in temperate climates throughout the world.
-There are different types of bed bugs, but the common bed bug with a scientific name of Cimex lectularius, is adaptable to human environments.
+There are different types of bed bugs, but their favorite source of nutrition is human blood.

 In tropical regions, including Florida, another visible kind of species called Cimex hemipterus, are also known to swarm among poultry and bats.
 Other places, such as West Africa and South America, are home to the Leptocimex boueti species that infests bats and humans.
 On the other hand, the species that are found among bats are called Cimex pilosellus and C. pipistrella, and are lurking all over in North America, primarily in poultry farms.